CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 done

-# Create the label if it doesn't exist
+# Create label if it does not exist

 echo "🆕 Creating missing label: $LABEL"